-- Ask for a written description of programs, staff, finances, and tax deductibility of the charity, such as an annual report.
+Ask for a written description of the programs, staff, finances, and tax deductibility of the charity, such as an annual report.

 For detailed reports that rate charities and tell you how your donations will be used, visit the websites of these national charity watchdogs: